iftachsc/scala_swag/README.md

 * the current dictionary is: event_types = ["baz", "dolor", "bar"], event_data = ["ipum", "amet", "shuki"]

-* when running, to get the frequency of word event by type in the recent window issue a GET req to localhost:8080/type/[type] e.g. localhost:8080/type/bar
+* when running, to get the frequency of word event by type in the recent window issue a GET req to localhost:8080/type/[type]<br>
+     > localhost:8080/type/bar

 * inside you can define both the window size and the slide - both in ZIO.Duration